What would you do if you don’t have any payments to make?

 At least, I view the world this way.

-Sometimes, I used to think and still feel that I couldn’t become wealthy by this time, probably, one of my regrets occasionally appears inside me, but after reading Hans Rosling’s book “Factfulness” I realized why I should be happy even though I am not wealthy.
+Sometimes, I used to think and still feel that I couldn’t become wealthy by this time, probably, one of my regrets occasionally appears inside me.
+But after reading Hans Rosling’s book “Factfulness” I realized why I should be happy even though I am not wealthy.

 Because I am living with my rituals, and in the moment now.